hackerbirds/x-wing-rust/README.md

 The recommended usage is with `XWingServer` and `XWingClient`.
 Note that "server" and "client" are just terms to differentiate between who's starting the key exchange. `XWingServer` can very well be used by clients.

-`XWingServer` is the party that generates the KEM secret and handles decapsulation while `XWingClient` generates the shared key and handles the encapsulation using `XWingServer`'s public key.
+`XWingServer` is the party that generates the KEM secret and handles decapsulation while `XWingClient` generates the shared secret and handles the encapsulation using `XWingServer`'s public key.

 ```rust
 use x_wing::{XWingClient, XWingServer};